 Work offline on a locked for an Enactable Process Model

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to work on and modify a locked EPM while no network connection is available.

 PM Tool must be able to let the user work on and modify a locked EPM while no network connection is available.
 In this scenario, the login process will not challenge the Galaxy Server since no network connection is available.
 PM Tool will just ask the user for his name and check matching with lock owner present locally with the EPM.